jxy-s/stlkrn/README.md

 I would like to continue this work over time, if any issues/bugs are found feel free to open issues against this repo.

+## Related Work

+This project provides STL support in the Windows Kernel by using as much of the STL facility as possible.
+There are other solutions for use of STL in kernel development.
+This section will outline alternatives, first I will summarize this work:

+This Project:
+ - Uses the STL directly.
+Does **not** reimplement any STL functionality unless absolutely necessary.
+ - Requires pool types and tags.
+No global `new` or `delete` is implemented.
+ - Forbid moving data between objects of different pools or tags.
+ - Avoids CRT initialization and `atexit` functionality.
+CRT initialization order is non-obvious, driver initialization and teardown *should be obvious*. `atexit` functionality may introduce data races for kernel code, `atexit` is not implemented.

+[Bareflank Hypervisor][github.bareflank]:

+Bareflank implements support for running C++ in their hypervisor.
+They have full STL and CRT support.
+This is a comprehensive project that enables a plethora features of the standard in kernel mode (including exceptions).
+As I understand their solution forces `NonPagedPool` on global `new`/`delete` allocations.
+I have to commend Bareflank with their implementation, it's well thought out and cross platform.
+However the Windows implementation builds through cygwin and "shims" in support for the Windows kernel.
+In comparison, this project aims to be considerate to the Windows kernel.
+It enables specifying pool tags and types (paged vs non-paged) and hopes to minimize "sharp edges" associated with using C++ and the STL in kernel mode.
+All that said, Bareflank is impressive for what is does.
+For an excellent presentation on Bareflank's support of C++ I highly recommend watching [Dr. Rian Quinn's presentation at cppcon 2016][channel9.bareflank].

+[Win32KernelSTL][github.Win32KernelSTL]:

+The Win32KernelSTL project does allow you to use STL functionality directly in the kernel.
+The project implements global `new`/`delete` and forces `NonPagedPool`, it implements CRT initialization support, and bugchecks when a cpp exception is thrown.
+It makes no attempt to do cpp exception unwinding.
+Due to the assumptions it makes I find it unpractical for any serious use cases.
+The code is reasonably clear and documented, I recommend giving this project a browse for educating around C++ support in the kernel.
+One note, the CRT code in Win32KernelSTL does implement `atexit` but keep in mind there is no synchronization emitted by the compiler here (as opposed to user mode).
+So a local static requiring insertion of an entry in the `atexit` list may race causing a double-init or double-free.

+[Driver Plus Plus][github.dxx]:

+This project implements necessary C++ facility for pulling in a number of C++ solutions into kernel mode (`EASTL`, `msgpack`, etc.).
+Driver Plus Plus implements CRT initialization and global `new`/`delete` support (which forces `NonPagedPool`).
+Again this is counter to the goals of this project.
+However, this project does enable a lot of great C++ facility for use in kernel mode.
+It does make modifications to the C++ solutions it pulls in to shim in support for it's use cases.
+Driver Plus Plus also makes the assumption around `atexit` as mentioned previously.

+[KTL][github.ktl]:

+KTL (Windows Kernel Template Library) reimplements a good amount of modern C++ functionality for use in the Windows Kernel.
+It also implements global `new`/`delete` but does a decent job at providing facility for specifying pool tags and types where possible.
+However this does mean the global allocator might hide an allocation in a non-obvious pool.
+Further the template allocators in this project carry the cost of two points for an allocator and deallocator object, I am also concerned that conversion between the allocator types may allow for cross pool/tag allocs/frees.
+Overall I'm impressed by the amount of facility that is implemented here.
+Reimplementation of STL functionality and the global allocators are counter to the ideologies of this project.

+[Kernel-Bridge][github.KernelBridge]:

+Kernel-Bridge implements some great facility for Windows Kernel development.
+The library provides wrappers for registering for Windows callbacks using C++ objects.
+I would like to find more time to use and investigate this solution.
+It does implement CRT support.
+The `atexit` functionality implemented is not dynamic - it uses a static array, if it runs out of slots, it fails.
+The default `new`/`delete` forces `NonPagedPool`.
+It does not have full exception support, it will bugcheck if a cpp exception is thrown - it will not unwind objects on the stack.

 ## Credits
 This repository draws from some preexisting work.
 Credits to their authors.